Anthony96922/mt7601u-ap/README.md

 # mt7601u-ap

+(I do not maintain this project anymore!)

 AP driver for MT7601U chipset based adapters

 Many usb Wi-Fi adapters that claim to have an RT5370 chipset actually have an MT7601 chipset.
 There are no drivers in Linux that support this device.
 This driver can be used to set up a hotspot with these devices.
-This has compiled on the following kernels:
+This has compiled and works on the following kernels:

+- 3.10.103 (Odroid C1/C1+)
+- 3.12.35 (Raspberry Pi)
-- 3.12.35+ (Raspberry Pi)
+- 3.18.16 (Raspberry Pi)
-- 3.18.16+ (Raspberry Pi)
+- 4.4.12 (Raspberry Pi)

-(4.x kernels are untested.)
+Please note that this kernel will only work properly on 32 bits.
+It will crash on 64 bits.

 ### How to use
 Get the sources for your kernel.
 You can do this by running: